djaus2/PhotoTimingDjaus/README.md

 A simple phototiming app for Athletics etc where a finish line is filmed with say, a phone, and a stitched image is created by taking the middle vertical line of pixels from each video frame and stiching together the phototiming image.
 Note that video FramesPerSecond are typically 30 so each line represents 0.033 of s second and hence this is the resolution of any timing.
 Commercial equipment would be to thousandths or tens of thousandths of a second.

+## Comment

+G=Have posted a blog post wrt GitHub Pilot strengths and weakness in creating this code.
+[GitHub Copilot v Documentation: How far can you go with Copilot](https://davidjones.sportronics.com.au/coding/GitHub_Copilot_v_Documentation-How_far_can_you_go_with_Copiot-coding.html)

 ## Info:
 - Input a .MP4 video
 - Output a .png file